INM-6/beaverdam/README.md

 A single configuration file contains all the information for Beaverdam to access the database and set options for the dashboard.
 It's probably easiest to edit the example configuration file `config.toml` with your specific information.
 Find more information on the contents of the configuration file in the comments within the configuration file.

+### (Meta)data files

+We designed Beaverdam to have as few restrictions as possible.
+However in order to properly find and parse information, Beaverdam makes the following assumptions:

+- **One parent directory**:  Beaverdam looks for files in all subdirectories of a specified parent directory
+- **Same file extension** (`.odml` or `.json`):  Beaverdam will include all files with this extension inside the parent directory.
+Other types of files can be present; Beaverdam will ignore them.
+- **One file per record** (e.g. experiment, session, person)
+- **Unique file names**:  Beaverdam uses filenames as unique identifiers, and will replace records in the database if files have the same name.
+Hover text in plots often includes the filename to identify data points, so to make your life easier we suggest choosing meaningful names :)
+- **Same data structure**:  A given (meta)data field must exist in the same hierarchical location in all files that contain that field.
+It doesn't have to exist in all files, though.
+This is a restriction from MongoDB.
+For example, if one json file has a section `subject` with a subsection `name`, Beaverdam expects can only combine this with `name` sections in other files if they are also contained within `subject`.

 ### Build a database

-1. Ensure all your (meta)data files are under one parent directory and have the same file extension.
-Beaverdam expects one file per record (e.g. experiment, session, person...).
-Within the parent directory, files can be sorted into subdirectories, and there can also be files with other extensions present (these will be ignored).  **IMPORTANT:**  each file should have a unique name; Beaverdam will replace records in the database if files have the same name.
+1. Ensure all your (meta)data files are (#(Meta)data-files) are organized and formatted correctly.
 1. [Install](#installation) Beaverdam and edit the [configuration file](#configuration).
 Important sections for this step are:
    - `[raw_metadata]`:  location (parent directory) and type (file extension) of metadata files
    - `[database]`:  location of database